-Premier League refers Everton over finances
+PL refers Everton over alleged financial breach

 Everton have been referred to an independent commission by the Premier League over an alleged breach of financial fair play rules.

-The Premier League did not specify in their statement the specifics of the club's rule breach.
+The Premier League did not reveal the specifics of the club's rule breach, other than saying it occurred in the period ending with the 2021-22 season.

 However, Everton have posted financial losses in several recent seasons.